 Tenugui are one of the most typical Japanese traditional crafts with utilitarian and aesthetic purpose together.
 These thin woven cotton hand towels are dyed with wonderful designs and colors.
 They are beautiful as well as durable for everyday use.

-A tenugui's dimensions are often 33cm X 90cm (13in X 35 7/16in).
-(Please be advised that tenugui are very thin, not so much thick as western style towels.)
+A tenugui's dimensions are typically 34 cm X 90 cm (13" X 35 7/16").
+(Please be advised that tenugui are very thin, not so thick as western style towels.)